HesterHDM/Terraform_docker/README.md

 # Terraform_docker
-Terraform code to build docker containers
+Terraform code to build docker container for nginx web-server

 Make sure you have installed the terraform and docker on your machine